JCesarCM93/DoItPicBoot/PIC18F27Q43/README.md

 ```
 ## UartWrite

-Waits if there is a transmission pending, then writes the character
+Waits if there is a transmission pending, then writes the character.

     UartWrite:
     BTFSS   U1TXIF